vegaprotocol/specs/specs/0013-accounts.md

 **Creation:**

 The first time an entity deposits an asset into Vega's collateral smart contract, an asset account is created for that party on Vega and credited with the equivalent amount.
-Also if a market attempts to transfer

 This account: